lushonline/jsonata-extended/README.md

 This can be used to add extended functions to the standard [JSONata](https://www.npmjs.com/package/jsonata)

+It has the same signature as the standard and so can be used as a dropin replacement.

 It is NOT published to NPMJS and so install from this repo

 ## Installation